 When you take your dog to the vet, one of the first things he may look into is your dog’s leptospirosis vaccine status.
-You may also have to answer some questions related to if your dog has somehow been exposed to the bacteria and if your dog has a history any other disease.
+You may also have to answer some questions about whether your dog has somehow been exposed to the bacteria and if your dog has a history of any other disease.
 However, the next step might be a full physical examination to get all the other required clinical information that your vet may need.

-Moreover, there are two ways to diagnose leptospirosis infection in a dog, the first is to confirm presence or absence of infection by testing urine sample.
-The second way is to look for an ever-increasingamount of antibodies to leptospira in the dog, this represents body’s active immune reaction, as a test known as the microscopic agglutination test.
+Moreover, there are two ways to diagnose leptospirosis infection in a dog; the first is to confirm the presence or absence of infection by testing a urine sample.
+The second way is to look for an ever-increasing amount of antibodies to Leptospira in the dog; this represents the body’s active immune reaction, as a test known as the microscopic agglutination test.

 How can prevent Leptospirosis?

-Leptospirosis infection is becoming more and more common in the companion animals, particularly in dogs.
-It is rather very fortunate that leptospirosis is treatable and curable.
-However, veterinary professionals are finding it to be increasingly difficult to diagnose and treat the infectious disease of leptospirosis, as the leptospira organism are persistently mutating.
+Leptospirosis infection is becoming more and more common in companion animals, particularly in dogs.
+It is rather very fortunate that Leptospirosis is treatable and curable.
+However, veterinary professionals are finding it to be increasingly difficult to diagnose and treat the infectious disease of Leptospirosis, as the Leptospira organism are persistently mutating.

-Vaccines for Leptospirosis are available and they are even recommended in places where Lepto infection is common.
-However, the vaccines for Leptospirosis are only produced for some particular kinds of the Leptospira bacteria and they don’t provide immunity to infection for long-term, so the vaccines need to be repeated as often as prescribed by authorized doctor.
+Vaccines for Leptospirosis are available, and they are even recommended in places where Lepto infection is common.
+However, the vaccines for Leptospirosis are only produced for some particular kinds of Leptospira bacteria.
+They don’t provide immunity to infection for the long term, so the vaccines need to be repeated as often as prescribed by an authorized doctor.

-Even though the available vaccines are not exactly 100 percent effective and they also don’t protect against all varieties of Leptospira, but they are still recommended as they can help prevent a possibly severe disease which can also be transmitted to people.
+Even though the available vaccines are not exactly 100 percent effective and don’t protect against all Leptospira varieties, they are still recommended as they can help prevent a possibly severe disease that can also be transmitted to people.

-Moreover, it is also recommended that before implementing vaccines and vaccination schedule, you discuss them with your vet to ensure they are appropriate for you depending on your dog’s risk factors.
+Moreover, before implementing vaccines and vaccination schedules, you also recommend that you discuss them with your vet to ensure they are appropriate for you, depending on your dog’s risk factors.

-Furthermore, taking necessaryrodent control measures help reduce the risk of infection, and in places where Leptospirosis is common, it is only smart to prevent your dogs from swimming in ponds and other slow-moving water bodies and getting exposure to places with high contamination possibility.
+Furthermore, taking necessary rodent control measures helps reduce the risk of infection.
+In places where Leptospirosis is common, it is only smart to prevent your dogs from swimming in ponds and other slow-moving water bodies and getting exposure to places with high contamination possibility.

 Early Leptospirosis treatment in dogs

-It is pretty obvious, the earlier your dog’s treatment has started, the better chances there are for your dog to survive the infection.
+It is pretty obvious; the earlier your dog’s treatment has started, the better chances there are for your dog to survive the infection.
 Generally, the basic method of treatment is administering antibiotics.
-Penicillin or doxycycline are preferred and usual course of treatment for leptospirosis infection when diagnosed at an early stage.
-However, at a carrier stage of infection these medications may just be useless, as your dog will now be needing stronger antibiotics such as fluoroquinolones and tetracyclines.
+Penicillin or doxycycline are preferred and the usual course of treatment for leptospirosis infection when diagnosed early.
+However, at a carrier stage of infection, these medications may be useless, as your dog will now be needing stronger antibiotics such as fluoroquinolones and tetracyclines.

 Major Leptospirosis treatment options for dogs

-To tend to any dehydration with intravenous fluid solution, to look into any other symptom of shock and to make sure an appropriate electrolyte balanced is restored in your leptospirosis infected dog, they may need to get hospitalized for a small period of time when diagnosed.
+To tend to any dehydration with an intravenous fluid solution, look into any other symptom of shock and ensure an appropriate electrolyte balance is restored in your Leptospirosis infected dog.
+They may need to get hospitalized for a short period when diagnosed.

-As mentioned above, oral penicillin antibiotics are normally first choice of medication as treatment of a leptospirosis infected dog.
-Moreover, as a result of leptospirosis infection, when suffering from an acute renal, kidney, failure they will need to get their urine output and their blood pressure monitored carefully, so professionals can keep a track of the dog’s kidney function.
-Furthermore, as a result of gastrointestinal hemorrhage, if a dog losses too much blood then a blood transfusion can be very essential as well.
+As mentioned above, oral penicillin antibiotics are normally the first medication choice as treatment of a Leptospirosis infected dog.
+Moreover, as a result of leptospirosis infection, when suffering from an acute renal kidney failure, they will need to get their urine output and their blood pressure monitored so that professionals can keep track of the dog’s kidney function.
+Furthermore, as a result of gastrointestinal bleeding, if a dog loses too much blood, then a blood transfusion can be essential as well.

-In addition, it is very important that all cautions are being taken when you have a leptospirosis infected dog, such as iodine based disinfectants or bleach products should be used to sanitize every surface like the kennels, where the infected dog lives and more attention should be given to areas where it may have urinated.
-Maintaining strict hygiene for kennel is very important for the proper management if leptospirosis disease.
-Moreover, when cleaning infected dog’s living quarters or even when working with the animal, the caretakers or owners should wear gloves.
-However, in extreme cases when unfortunately some leptospirosis infected dogs end up with complications like chronic liver and kidney damage, this may not be that easily manageable.
+Also, it is very important that all cautions are being taken when you have a Leptospirosis infected dog, such as iodine-based disinfectants or bleach products should be used to sanitize every surface like the kennels, where infected dog live and more attention should be given to areas where it may have urinated.
+Maintaining strict hygiene for the kennel is very important for the proper management of leptospirosis disease.
+Moreover, when cleaning an infected dog’s living quarters or working with the animal, the caretakers or owners should wear gloves.
+However, in extreme cases, some Leptospirosis infected dogs end up with complications like chronic liver and kidney damage, which may not be that easily manageable.

 Necessary home care for a pet with Leptospirosis

 If your dog is diagnosed with Leptospirosis, you can minimize the possible risks primarily with carefully maintained hygiene.
-In reality it is often seen that pets who do not show visible signs of infection, and therefore they are not diagnosed and given the necessary treatment of antibiotics to prevent bacteria shedding in urine, possibly carry greater risk of transmitting the infection to their owners.
+In reality, it is often seen that pets who do not show visible signs of infection, and therefore they are not diagnosed and given the necessary treatment of antibiotics to prevent bacteria shedding in urine, possibly carry a greater risk of transmitting the infection their owners.

-- Make extra effort to avoid contact with your dog’s urine and if you need to handle urine then make sure you have taken protective measures, such as wearing gloves.
+- Make an extra effort to avoid contact with your dog’s urine and if you need to handle urine, make sure you have taken protective measures, such as wearing gloves.

-- Be more careful with general good hygiene practices, such as carefully washing hands.
+- Be more careful with general good hygiene practices, such as carefully washing your hands.

-- Use antibacterial disinfectant or diluted bleach solution to disinfect the surface areas where your infected dog have urinated.
+- Use antibacterial disinfectant or diluted bleach solution to disinfect the surface areas where your infected dog has urinated.

-- Carefully follow treatment advices form your vet and ensure all prescribed medications are being taken as directed.
+- Carefully follow treatment advice from your vet and ensure all prescribed medications are being taken as directed.

-Lastly, if any person becomes ill after being in contact with a Leptospirosis diagnosed dog, make sure you mention dog’s infection to your health care provider.
+Lastly, if any person becomes ill after being in contact with a Leptospirosis-diagnosed dog, make sure you mention the dog’s infection to your health care provider.

-As long as the disease is quickly and properly diagnosed and treated, for most dogs who get clinical disease from leptospirosis they have fairly good prognosis.
+As long as the disease is quickly and properly diagnosed and treated, most dogs who get the clinical disease from Leptospirosis have a fairly good prognosis.
 However, the prognosis for recovery and the treatment process is more guarded when a dog’s symptoms come suddenly and are rather serious.

-It is very unfortunately, in some cases dogs may develop permanent and irreversible damage to kidney or liver.
-Hence, aggressive and timely treatment is critical for both the dog and for all people who are in contact of the infected dog.
+Unfortunately, in some cases, dogs may develop permanent and irreversible damage to the kidney or liver.
+Hence, aggressive and timely treatment is critical for both the dog and all people in contact with the infected dog.

-As leptospirosis is a zoonotic disease, it means that any person can get infected with the disease if they come in contact with the infected animal, especially with the urine of infected animal.
-The chances of any person actually getting infected are high when they live together with the infected dog.
+As Leptospirosis is a zoonotic disease, any person can get infected with the disease if they contact the infected animal, especially with the urine of the infected animal.
+The chances of any person getting infected are high when they live together with the infected dog.
 Even when these dogs don’t show any apparent signs of the illness, they are still shedding the bacteria in the urine, which become the source of possible infection for people and other animals around.

 We love reading your messages……